Lancaster Royal Grammar School: Combined Cadet Force

 The Combined Cadet Force (CCF) at LRGS comprises Royal Navy, Army and Royal Air Force sections.
 Pupils in year nine and above are allowed to join.
 It parades on Tuesday afternoons after school and is voluntary.
 All sections participate in camps throughout the year, including an annual summer camp during the summer holidays, and an Easter camp involving adventurous training in which all three sections can participate.
 The Contingent, as of 2019 maintains around 200 members, and is led by a Cadet RSM, which can be drawn from any section (though typically of the Army).

 The school has had its own CCF since 1914, then known as the Officer Training Corps.
 Its roots, however, can be traced back further still, as there are "references to the existence at Lancaster of a Cadet Volunteer Battalion in the early nineteenth century". and in 1861, the seventy-strong Battalion was presented with a silver bugle "by Mrs Lee, wife of the Headmaster".

 The Royal Navy Section consists of around 35 cadets, including girls from Lancaster Girls' Grammar School, who have been participating since September 2012.
-The main activities offered are water-based, and the section often goes sailing on Marine Lake, Southport.
+The main activities offered are water-based, and the section sails on Marine Lake, Southport.
 Cadets in the Navy section also attend national camps and courses run by HQ CCF RN, on which cadets can gain nationally recognised qualifications in topics from power boating to first aid.

-The Army Section is approximately 110 students strong.
-Since September 2019, girls have been able to join army section.
+The Army Section is approximately 195 students strong.
+Since September 2019, girls have been able to join the army section.
 They participate in camps throughout the year including an annual camp that lasts over a week, and an Easter Camp where they take part in adventurous training activities, a range day where the cadets fire the L98-A2 Cadet GP Rifle, a field day where the cadets deploy on Manoeuvers for 24hours equipped with blank rounds and a night navigation exercise named Operation Night Owl.
 Annual Camp 2007 was at a CCF Central Camp at Wathgill, in North Yorkshire.
-Annual camp 2016 was in Warcop, Cumbria, with annual camp 2017 held at Nesscliffe training camp, Shropshire, with cadets winning both the inter-force gun run, tug of war and arm wrestling competitions, overall emerging as the best cadet force on camp.
-Senior Cadets of the army section are eligible to participate in the Senior Cadet Instructor Course (SCIC) and the Master Cadet Course, where Senior Non-Commissioned Officers (SNCOs) demonstrate their leadership and technical skills both in the field and the classroom.
+Senior Cadets of the army section are eligible to participate in the Senior Cadet Instructor Course (SCIC) and the Master Cadet Course.